 PolyMorpher aims to teach OOP concepts.
 One of the main development challenges will be to decide if PolyMorpher is teaching enough to its audience, or even if its audience is invested enough in the game to learn those concepts.
-Steps to mitigate this risk will be discussed later.
+Steps to mitigate this risk will be discussed in section 4.4.